 Booking link: Pao’s Sapa Leisure Hotel

-With panoramic views to the terrace fields and mountains of Sapa, Amazing Hotel Sapa is where visitors can fully immerse in nature while enjoying the most extravagant services.
+With panoramic views of the terrace fields and mountains of Sapa, Amazing Hotel Sapa is where visitors can fully immerse in nature while enjoying the most extravagant services.
 You can enjoy the scenic view of Sapa while having a romantic dinner in the hotel’s polished restaurant, or sipping a cool drink in the terrace bar.

 Address: Dong Loi Road, Sapa